ivcap-works/gene-onology-term-mapper/README.md

 To deploy a service or tool to IVCAP, we need to do the following:

-* Build and publish the service as a Docker container
+* Build and test the service as a Docker container
+* Create a `git commit` of progress so far
+* Publish the service container
 * Register the service
 * Register the service as a tool

-### Build and publish the service as a Docker container
+### Build and test the service as a Docker container

 To package the code we have developed so far into a docker container, we first need to create a Dockerfile.
 Open a file named `Dockerfile` and add the following: